SacredAntwon/BookStoreProject/README.md

 Step 1) Have MongoDB and MongoDB Compass installed

-Step 2) Start MongoDB by typing `brew services start mongodb-community@6.0`.
+Step 2) Start MongoDB on Mac by typing `brew services start mongodb-community@6.0` in the terminal.

 Step 3) Launch MongoDB Compass and connect to the Database.